Dolomites Rifugio Guide: Mountain Huts, Booking, & Packing Tips for 2025

 Booking early increases your chances of scoring a private room.

-These go fast—especially on popular routes like the Alta Via 1 and 2.
+These sell out quickly, especially on popular routes like the Alta Via 1 and 2.

 Dormitory-Style Rooms